Sjwilhelms/BootChamp/README.md

 Inside `settings.py` there is a variable `DEBUG`.
 Whilst you are developing your project you will find it useful to recieve detailed information when you encounter an error by setting `DEBUG = "True"`.
 For production deployment set `DEBUG = "False"`.

-You will need to create an `env.py` file in the project directory and add this to `.gitignore`.
-In env.py you will `import os` and store your `SECRET_KEY`, `CLOUDINARY_URL`, and `DATABASE_URL` variables which will be called in your `settings.py`.
-You will create your own `SECRET_KEY`.
-You will get your two URL's from your NeonDB and Cloudinary dashboards.
+Create an `env.py` file in the project directory and add this to `.gitignore`.
+This will keep sensitive information confidential.
+In env.py `import os` and store `SECRET_KEY`, `CLOUDINARY_URL`, and `DATABASE_URL` variables which will be called in your `settings.py`.
+Create your own `SECRET_KEY`.
+Get URL's from your NeonDB and Cloudinary dashboards.

-###### DEVELOP YOUR OWN DJANGO APP

-Set up accounts and billing with [HEROKU](https://www.heroku.com/)
+###### DEPLOY THE PROJECT

 Set up account with [CLOUDINARY](https://console.cloudinary.com/)
+- get your URL, and you can review uploaded images on your dashboard

 Set up account with [NEONDB](https://neon.tech/)
+- get your API key

-Open a new repository in [Github](https://github.com/) and open your preferred IDE.
-Clone your repository to a new folder and open it.
+Open a new repository in [Github](https://github.com/) and open it in preferred IDE.

-To install Django and create a new project, in the terminal window run the following commands:

-`
-pip3 install Django~=4.2.1

-pip3 freeze --local > requirements.txt

-django-admin startproject choose_your_project_name .

-python3 manage.py migrate

-python3 manage.py runserver

-`

-Line by line, this will:

-install django
+Set up accounts and billing with [HEROKU](https://www.heroku.com/)
-create a file called `requirements.txt` and adds
+- create a new app and link it to github repo
-start a new django project (in BOOTCHAMP this is called `config`, this will be used as placeholder for your own project name).
-apply prebuilt django migrations
-run a local server -- you will likely see an error message 'DisallowedHost at /...'

-You will add the given value to `ALLOWED_HOSTS` in `config/settings.py`

-Below this you will add the following line of code: `CSRF_TRUSTED_ORIGINS = ['https://*.codeinstitute-ide.net', 'https://*.herokuapp.com',]`.
-This lets your code institute IDE and Heroku pass CSRF verification.

-Within the Django project, you will create a new app.
-Each app is a component of a project.
-In a small project like BOOTCHAMP one app can handle all of the functionality.
-Run this code: `python3 manage.py startapp forum`.

-In `settings.py` there is a variable called `INSTALLED_APPS`.
-Add `"forum", ` to the list of apps.

-Save your file.

-###### POSTGRES
-###### DATABASE
-###### CLOUDINARY
-###### WHITENOISE
-###### HEROKU
+- select region as Europe
+- in Settings, add CLOUDINARY_URL, DATABASE__URL, and SECRET_KEY to config variables(in your project these variables are confidentially stored in `env.py` file, and called by `settings.py`)
+- in Deploy, you can select which github branch to deploy from.
+This can help preserve the main branch whilst troubleshooting.
+- in Deploy, press the deploy button at the bottom of the page.
+This will take a moment.

 ### TESTING